sap-tutorials/Tutorials/tutorials/cp-mlf-rest-txt-ocr/cp-mlf-rest-txt-ocr.md

 ---
 title: Use the Optical Character Recognition (OCR) API from a REST Client
-description: Call the Character Recognition (OCR) API from a REST Client like Postman
+description: Discover how to call the Optical Character Recognition (OCR) API from a REST Client like Postman
 auto_validation: true
 time: 10
 tags: [tutorial>beginner, topic>cloud, topic>machine-learning, products>sap-cloud-platform, products>sap-cloud-platform-for-the-cloud-foundry-environment]